jsalonen/docker-examples/node-postgres/README.md

   - Syncs local changes and autoreloads server using nodemon
   - Persists node modules in a docker volume for fast reloads and to avoid interop issues with host
 - **Postgres database**
-  - Fast bootup settings for development convenience
+  - Configured for fast bootup for development
+  - Database setup using volume mounted docker-entrypoint-initdb.d

 ## Running Locally for Development